ducakar/TextureReplacer/README.md

 Change Log
 ----------
+* 1.2.2
+    - changed texure wrapping mode for Kerbal textures to "clamp", which eliminates the green patch at the top of heads
+    - changed default setting for mipmap generation to `always`, since TC doesn't generate mipmaps for TR textures (and many others) by default
+    - fixed personalisation on ext. seats that are not attached to the root part
+    - refactored reflection code
 * 1.2.1
     - fixed visor shader, reflection is now correctly blended onto visor
     - changed environment map for reflections